innerspacetrainings/Prace.js/README.md

     CheckName: string;
     /** Logger to which the app send messages. */
     logger: ILogger;
+    /** Class in charge of requesting the github api for the .prace file through a https call */
+    request: IRequest;

     /** The App private key.
 This method is awaited, so the file can be loaded from an external source */ GetParsedPrivateKey(): Promise<string>;